trent654321/Project-2-ELT/README.md

 World Development Indicators:
 https://databank.worldbank.org/source/world-development-indicators#
 Downloaded from: https://www.kaggle.com/worldbank/world-development-indicators
+The dat

 This project contains:
-README.md       with detailed explanation of project and layout /data/          A folder which conatins the data sets /data/woid-covd-data.csv    The CSV containing Our World in Data Covid data /data/Country.csv           The CSV containing country information from the world bank world development indicators data /data/Indicators.csv        The CSV containing data from the world bank world development indicators data.
-This file is too large to be contained in the git repository
+README.md       with detailed explanation of project and layout /data/          A folder which conatins the data sets.
+These aren't stored on the .git, they are stored at https://drive.google.com/drive/folders/1-9SIwBdD7F-gcepIP2xXOw91hC12X89v?usp=sharing